jecfish/jec-11ty-starter/README.md

 # Using this template
-You may use this template as your project stater.
+You may use this template as your project starter.

 1. Clone / Download it
 2. Run `npm install`